-Data protection specialists
+Data protection advice

 The GDPR was approved on 25 May 2016 and its effective application began on 25 May 2018.
 In other words, companies have had a two-year adaptation period until the authorities have begun to apply sanctions in accordance with this new regulation.